Naeloo/uam-tools/uam-guide/docs/modelling/preparation.md

 ![Bisecting](img/bisect_adjusting.png)

 Now hit ++v++ ("Rip") and click the right mouse button to tear the geometry apart.
-Then, hit ++ctrl+l++ ("Select Linked") to select one of the meshes.
+Then, hit ++ctrl+l++ ("Select Linked") in Vertex Mode to select one of the meshes.
 Move the geometry away a little bit to give yourself more room to work with.

 !!!attention
     Sometimes, the mesh isn't entirely linked and "Select Linked" won't select everything - in that case use the selection cursor with X-ray mode as described previously to select the entire segment.

-Now press +p+ and click "Selection" to turn the selected segment into a separate object.
+Now press ++p++ and click "Selection" to turn the selected segment into a separate object.
 Always handling all separate segments as separate object is greatly beneficial to performance and usability, so don't skip this step.

 ![After Bisect, Rip and Grab](img/bisect_after.png)